maxwolf621/AZ/az-104/Test/EntraId.md

 This ability reduces help desk calls and loss of productivity when a user can’t sign in to their device or an application.

 Remember that users can only reset their password if they have registered an authentication method that the administrator has enabled.

 These are the authentication methods available for SSPR:
-Mobile app notification, Mobile app code, Mobile phone, Office phone, Email, and Security questions.
+- Mobile app notification, Mobile app code, Mobile phone, Office phone, Email, and Security questions.

-**You also need to use an account with Global Administrator privileges to allow users to unlock their account or reset passwords using Azure Active Directory self-service password reset since a user with a User Administrator role does not have permission to manage MFA.**
+**You also need to use an account with `Global Administrator` privileges to allow users to unlock their account or reset passwords using Azure Active Directory self-service password reset since `a user with a User Administrator role does not have permission to manage MFA`.**

 :x: TD-User1 can add security questions for password reset is incorrect
 - because the role of TD-User1 is a **User Administrator**.
 - Take note that the `User Administrator role` does not have permission to modify security questions.
 - If TD-User1 needs to add security questions for a password reset, you should assign a `Global Administrator role`.

 :x: The password can be reset immediately after TD-User2 answers the three security questions correctly is incorrect
 - because the number of methods required for password reset is set to two.
-- This means that you also need to use the second method (Mobile phone) to reset your password. :o: `3 + 1`
+- This means that you also need to use the second method (Mobile phone) to reset your password. ()`3 + 1`)

 :x: If `TD-User3` has forgotten its password, a mobile phone app can be used to reset the password is incorrect
 - because TD-User3 is assigned to TD-Group2.
 Take note that the password reset is configured on TD-Group1.
-- Therefore, TD-User3 won’t be able to reset its password.
+Therefore, TD-User3 won’t be able to reset its password.

 ## Management Group x Azure Policy